Interferometry#

 UV-Plane FFT#

-To perform uv-plane modeling, PyAutoLens Fourier transforms the lensed image (computed via a Tracer) from real-space to the uv-plane.
+To perform uv-plane modeling, PyAutoLens next Fourier transforms this image from real-space to the uv-plane.

 This operation uses a Transformer object, of which there are multiple available in PyAutoLens.
 This includes a direct Fourier transform which performs the exact Fourier transform without approximation.